Dry enema

 A dry enema is an alternative technique for cleansing the human rectum either for reasons of health, or for sexual hygiene.
 It is accomplished by squirting a small amount of sterile lubricant into the rectum, resulting in a bowel movement more quickly and with less violence than can be achieved by an oral laxative.

-It is called "dry" in contrast to the more usual wet enema, because no water is used.
+It is called "dry" in contrast to the more usual wet enema because no water is used.

 Techniques

 Suppositories

 A rudimentary form of "dry" enema is the use of a non-medicated glycerin suppository.
-However, due to the relative hardiness of the suppository – necessary for its insertion into the human body – before glycerin can act, it must be melted by the heat of the body, and hence it does not take effect for up to an hour.
-Often the hygroscopic glycerin irritates the sensitive membranes of the rectum resulting in forceful expulsion of the suppository without any laxative effects.
+However, due to the relative hardness of the suppository – necessary for its insertion into the human body – before glycerin can act, it must be melted by the heat of the body, and hence it does not take effect for up to an hour.
+Often, the hygroscopic glycerin irritates the sensitive membranes of the rectum resulting in forceful expulsion of the suppository without any laxative effects.